kyratrades/kyratrades.github.io/docs/videos/musicals.md

 : A rare television find, Evening Primrose is a 1966 musical that aired on ABC Stage 1967 and is most notable for its music and lyrics by a young Stephen Sondheim.
 The 52-minute black-and-white program was based on a story by John Collier and adapted by James Goldman, and the four songs are distinctively Sondheim.

 ## An Evening With Patti LuPone and Mandy Patinkin

+#### An Evening With Patti LuPone and Mandy Patinkin - US Tour / Philadelphia, PA - October 28, 2007
+{: .no_toc .d-inline-block }

+FORMAT
+: AVI `480p` `2.42 GB`
+: Do not request.
+I don't trade out DVD rips of bootlegs.
+Willing to trade for the DVD!

+CAST
+: Patti LuPone, Mandy Patinkin

 #### An Evening With Patti LuPone and Mandy Patinkin - Broadway - November 17 and 18, 2011 (Preview)
 {: .no_toc .d-inline-block }